alexander mcqueen

 Bill Gibb was one of the most influential designers in 1970s Britain and his clothes were sought out and worn by the rich and famous.
 His work has a high fantasy element and he was crowned Designer of the Year in 1970.
 Much of his work verged on couture and he was unrelenting in striving for perfection.
 I love finding his worn becasue its rare and exceptionally well made.
 It represents the more fantastical side of British fashion during this time period and I love that.

 The dress is fully lined in a pale silver blue silk and closes with a side metal and nylon zipper.
 There are hook and eye along part of the bottom seaming of the arm on that side as well.
 Big iridescent glass buttons on each cuff.
-Small areas here and there where the glitter has fallen off but its minimal and I am being picky.
-It appears to have never been worn, or worn very little
+Small areas here and there where the glitter has fallen off but it is minimal and I am being picky.

 Sleeves: approx 23"